RandomNinjaAtk/docker-locast2dvr/README.md

 ## Parameters

-Container images are configured using parameters passed at runtime (such as those above).
-These parameters are separated by a colon and indicate `<external>:<internal>` respectively.
-For example, `-p 8080:80` would expose port `80` from inside the container to be accessible from the host's IP on port `8080` outside the container.
+Container images are configured using the following parameters passed at runtime.

 | Parameter | Function |
 | ---- | --- |